blukatdevelopment/UnchainedWorldsOld/character_creation/classes/runesmith.md

 it's duplicate have been cast.

 #### Glyph
-You may now draw glyphs, which can be drawn on any 10ft square surface and use 5gp of alchemical ink.
+You may now draw glyphs, which can be drawn on any 10ft square surface (which it exactly covers) and use
+5gp of alchemical ink.
 Drawing time is 10 minutes per spell level, ranging from 10 minutes for a 1st level spell, to 1 hour for a 5th level spell.
 The runes spent to make a glyph do not count toward your total number of glyphs, and the